ATNoG/indoor-location-emulator-static-files/README.md

     - Geojson of custom move animations

 4. icons folder with:
-    - icons/images used in simulator
+    - icons/images used in emulator

 ---
 ## CI/CD Pipeline